Anxiety & Panic Attacks Symptoms

 Increased sensitivity to light, sound, touch, and smell

 All of these sensitivities are to prepare your senses to see, smell, hear and feel more when in impending danger during the fight or flight response.
 All of these feeling are unusual but not dangerous, they are temporary and will return to normal as your anxiety levels reduce.

 Hyperactivity is a way of describing a range of symptoms that cause you to feel as if you need to talk faster and do things faster.
 It can make you feel confused and irrational and can make you do things that you would not usually do.
 This is a common feature of anxiety and drug withdrawal and will pass in time.

 As the brain copes with disturbed and confused messages from all around the body, some of the mind's thought processes can become a little distorted or exaggerated.
 Sexual thoughts and emotions are typically very strong even when in good health, they are what drive the attraction mechanism when we meet people we find attractive and create the sexual feelings we feel for some people.

 Pain in the face or jaw that resembles a toothache

 The term 'face ache' comes from this feature of anxiety.
 Most of this symptom is caused by tension, not only in the face, neck and shoulders, which can refer pain to the jaw and teeth, but also in the jaw itself.

-These are both symptoms, which affect the way you experience yourself.
-Derealisation is the sensation that you and everything around you is not real or dreamy, as if you are seeing everything through a fog or some kind of filter.
-It has been noticed that people experience both depersonalisation and derealisation during panic.
-It seems that some people dissociate first which then causes panic and derealisation.
+These are both symptoms, which affect the way you experience yourself. derealization is the sensation that you and everything around you is not real or dreamy, as if you are seeing everything through a fog or some kind of filter.
+It has been noticed that people experience both depersonalization and derealization during panic.
+It seems that some people dissociate first which then causes panic and derealization.